trzmiel7/pf/index.md

 My name is Mateusz and here I want to share with you results from some of my projects.

 The portfolio contains selected DIY projects, screenshots of some programs that I created, projects from my time at the university and that sort of stuff.
 I tried to include some details about each of them.
-A little disclaimer.
-Those are not commercial projects.
-I’ve done them when I was an undergrad only for educational purposes.
+Those are clearly not commercial projects.
+I’ve done them when I was an undergrad, mostly for educational purposes.

 ### PWM rectifier